Why the skin barrier matters

 Why don’t you list prices for some treatments?

 Australian regulations restrict clinics from publicly advertising the cost of certain medical treatments.
 Pricing must be based on a personalised consultation to ensure safety, suitability, and proper care.
-You’ll only ever be quoted for treatments that are suitable for you — nothing unnecessary.
+You’ll only ever be quoted for treatments that are suitable for you.

 How can I get a price estimate?